peeringdb/peeringdb-py/docs/cli.md

       user: peeringdb
       password: supers3cr3t

+For MySQL, you need to use utf8 and a utf8 collation before doing the initial sync, for example:

+New database:

+    CREATE DATABASE peeringdb DEFAULT CHARACTER SET utf8 COLLATE utf8_general_ci;

+or existing database

+    ALTER DATABASE peeringdb DEFAULT CHARACTER SET utf8 COLLATE utf8_general_ci;

 Once the database is configured how you'd like it, you can do an initial sync of the database with

     peeringdb sync